-- 137. According to internal Exxon documents produced to the NYOAG and a sworn affirmation provided by the NYOAG under penalty of perjury, Exxon's Class Period statements regarding the Company's purported use of a carbon or GHG proxy cost were false and misleading.18 Indeed, contrary to Defendant Tillerson's statement to investors, "everything" did not get tested against Exxon's purported carbon proxy cost. - 138.
-Among other things, the NYOAG Evidence reveals that: - Exxon's internal policies actually prescribed the use of a separate, undisclosed set of carbon proxy costs that were significantly lower than those described by the Company's numerous public statements concerning Exxon's investment and asset valuation processes (see Oleske Affirmation, ¶¶21-27); - "Exxon has not applied a proxy cost of GHGs at all with respect to many of its oil and gas projects," including the Canadian Bitumen Operations (id., ¶¶28-37); - "[I]n the few instances where Exxon tried to apply some semblance of a proxy-cost, Exxon failed to include costs relating to end use, or Scope 3, emissions," contrary to Defendants' public representations that "[t]he proxy cost seeks to reflect all types of actions and policies that governments may take over the Outlook period relating to ... transportation or use of carbo-based fuels" (id., ¶¶38-40; Oleske Affirmation, Ex.
-1); and - "[A]t least until 2016, Exxon failed to apply a proxy cost of GHGs in determining whether its long-lived assets, such as oil and gas reserves and resources, were impaired, rendering its representations false and misleading" (Oleske Affirmation, ¶¶41-52). - 139.
-More specifically, with regard to Exxon's internal policies, the Oleske Affirmation's sworn testimony states that "Exxon represented to investors and the public that it was incorporating
+- 149. According to internal Exxon documents produced to the New York Office of the Attorney General, (the "NYOAG") and a sworn affirmation provided by the NYOAG under penalty of perjury, Exxon's statements during the Relevant Period concerning the Company's purported use of a carbon or GHG proxy cost were false and misleading.11 - 150.
+Indeed, contrary to Defendant Tillerson's statement to investors, "everything" did not get tested against Exxon's purported carbon proxy cost. - 151.
+Among other things, the NYOAG Evidence reveals that: - Exxon's internal policies actually prescribed the use of a separate, undisclosed set of carbon proxy costs that were significantly lower than those described by the Company's numerous public statements concerning Exxon's investment and asset valuation processes (see Oleske Affirmation, ¶¶21-27);

-The internal Exxon documents discussed in this section (the "Oleske Exhibits") and the Oleske Affirmation (collectively with the Oleske Exhibits, the "NYOAG Evidence") have been made publicly available through filings in connection with civil litigation pending in the Supreme Court of the State of New York.
+11 The internal Exxon documents discussed in this section (the "Oleske Exhibits") and the Oleske Affirmation (collectively with the Oleske Exhibits, the "NYOAG Evidence") have been made publicly available through filings in connection with civil litigation pending in the Supreme Court of the State of New York.
 See People of the State of New York v.
 PricewaterhouseCoopers LLP, et al., No. 451962/2016 (N.Y.
 Sup.
 Ct., N.Y.
-Cty.) ("NYOAG Subpoena Action").
+Cty.) ("NYOAG Subpoena Action" or the "NYOAG Action").
 The NYOAG Subpoena Action concerns the NYOAG's efforts to enforce compliance with subpoenas issued to Exxon and PricewaterhouseCoopers LLP ("PwC"), in connection with the NYOAG's investigation of Exxon.
+A true and correct copy of the NYOAG Evidence is attached as Exhibit A.